 Who doesn't love the rich and creamy kulfi?
-With its chilled smooth texture and a distinct flavour, kulfis are a delight in summer season.
+With their chilled smooth texture and a distinct flavour, kulfis are a delight in the summer season.
 Here is a kulfi recipe, free of refined sugar that you can make at home.
 Find the recipe here.

 (Also Read: 7 Best Sugar-Free Desserts To Try At Home)

 With the goodness of crunchy nuts, dry fruits and oats, this kheer is the perfect dessert option for a post-meal binge.
 Super easy, quick and healthy, you might never go back to the usual rice kheer again!
 Find the recipe of oats kheer here.